wyderkat/css-on-diet/README.md

       background-color #1C6BA0
     }

-In CSS-On-Diet colons and semicolons are optional.
+In CSS-On-Diet colons and semicolons are optional

 Use mnemonics
 -------------